rohrerj/scion/doc/BorderRouter.md

 the packet to a slow-path processing routine.
 If the queue of the slow-path processing routine is full, the packet will not be processed at all.
 In this case the buffer is immediately returned to the receiver.
 Once a packet is processed, it gets enqueued to the forwarder which is responsible for the egress interface.
-If the queue of the forwarder is full, the packet will be dropped.
+If the queue of the forwarder is full, the packet will be dropped and the buffer returned to the receiver.
 * **Forwarders** There exists one forwarder per border router interface that is responsible for forwarding the packets over the network that it receives from the processing routines.
+It collects packets from the go channel up to the point where either no further packet is available or the batch size is reached.
-It forwards the packets as a batch.
+Then it forwards the packets as a batch.
 Afterwards it returns each buffer to the receiver from which it originates.

 ![Border Router Design](fig/border_router/br_design.png)